 This famous Dutch castle is located just outside Amsterdam, and therefore really easy to visit.
 It’s considered one of the must see places in the Netherlands.
 Reason enough to put it on our itinerary.

-Muiderslot Castle obviously also had to close its doors due to Corona, but they have opened up again, ready to welcome visitors again this Summer.
-In fact, they have come up with something really cool and one of my best Netherlands tips.
+Muiderslot Castle obviously also had to close its doors due to Corona, but they have opened up again, ready to welcome visitors.
+In fact, they have come up with something really cool and one of my best Netherlands travel tips.

 7. Heeswijk Castle